benjamin3344/DGP-SPR/README.md

 ### ExemplarPrior-SPR
+In ExemplarPrior-SPR, *--number-components* neighboring exemplars in the latent space were used to calculated the priors for regularization.
+The cache table was updated after each batch.
+Time complexity will be reduced if the cache table was updated less frequently (we will upload the codes later).
 ```
 $ python train_exemplar.py $DATADIR/particles.256.mrcs  --poses $DATADIR/pose.pkl --ctf $DATADIR/ctf.pkl --zdim 10 -n 101 --root $RESULT --save 'exp_exemplar'  --enc-dim 256 --enc-layers 3 --dec-dim 256 --dec-layers 3  --amp --lazy --lr 0.0001 --beta 1 --checkpoint 5 --batch-size 8 --prior 'exemplar' --number-cachecomponents 5000 --approximate-prior --log-interval 10000
 ```